 Uganda is one of the most beautiful countries in Africa.
 This is where the East African savanna meets the West African jungle!
 Also known as the “Pearl of Africa”, Uganda is a great destination to visit.
 It is the best destination for gorilla trekking, trips into the impenetrable forest to see the mountain gorillas.

-Uganda is a beautiful and diverse country rich in hidden secrets and historical atmosphere.
-For those willing to familiarize themselves with this enchanting country there could be a variety of Uganda safari options that will enable you discover much about the Pearl of Africa.
+Uganda is a beautiful and diverse country rich in hidden secrets and a historical atmosphere.
+For those willing to familiarize themselves with this enchanting country there could be a variety of Uganda safari options that will enable you to discover much about the Pearl of Africa.

 Where is Uganda?

 Uganda is a landlocked located in East Africa neighboring Kenya, South Sudan, Tanzania, Rwanda, and the Democratic Republic of Congo.
 Uganda has the source of river Nile – the longest river in Africa and the world at large as well as a number of wildlife attractions that range from natural including the gently sloping hills in southwestern Uganda, natural forests, lake,s and rivers, and many others.
 It was on such basis that sir Winston Churchill named Uganda as the pearl of Africa.
 Many other travelers call Uganda gifted by nature, true African beauty, and others Africa in one.

 The tourists who visit the country most times say that they are feeling at home as they freely interact with the very hospitable Ugandans while enjoying Ugandan local cuisines and delicacies.
 Over the past years, a number of tourists from various parts of the world have been visiting Uganda to get close to the country’s natural wildlife resources and engage in the most adventurous and rewarding African tourism experiences.
 The major wildlife attractions and activities include